-This sample wedding photography contract encompasses most of the major details, alongside an itemised breakdown of your costs; all in the same document.
-It’s kind of like a contract and invoice rolled into one, which makes it incredibly easy to both understand and use (for for you and the client).
+This sample wedding photography contract encompasses most of the major details, alongside an itemized breakdown of your costs; all in the same document.
+It’s kind of like a contract and invoice rolled into one, which makes it incredibly easy to both understand and use (for you and the client).
 As a bonus, it’s also approved by industry professionals.

 We love this free wedding photography contract template on Docracy for its simplicity.
-Just edit the highlighted areas with your personal preferences, customise it to your client, and hey presto, you’re good to go!
+Just edit the highlighted areas with your personal preferences, customize it to your client, and hey presto, you’re good to go!

 You can either choose to edit and send it online, or you can download a copy as a pdf, word doc or HTML file.